 What if a bar inside a container is tagged, but the container is not?

-If the bar is tagged, but not the container it will appear in its corresponding column and the container will appear "ghosted out," i.e. lighter than the child bars, to indicate that it is not tagged.
+If the bar is tagged, but not the container, both will appear in the bar's corresponding column and the container will appear "ghosted out," i.e. lighter than the child bars, to indicate that it is not tagged.